Nanoscale Three-Dimensional Imaging of Integrated Circuits using a Scanning Electron Microscope and Transition-Edge Sensor Spectrometer: Introduction

 \section{Introduction}

-Nanoscale three-dimensional X-ray imaging yields insight into the internal structure of materials which would otherwise be difficult to probe, with applications spanning many emerging technologies such as advanced energy storage materials\supercite{nanotomo_energy} and next-generation integrated circuits (ICs).\supercite{IC_imaging} X-ray absorption computed tomography (CT) is a well-developed method for three-dimensional imaging, relying on differences in X-ray transmission to determine the size and shape of subsurface features.\supercite{Withers_genTomo} A CT scan consists of acquiring many two-dimensional radiographs of a sample at different projection angles and combining these projections into a three-dimensional reconstructed image.
+Nanoscale three-dimensional X-ray imaging yields insight into the internal structure of materials which would otherwise be difficult to probe, with applications spanning many emerging technologies such as advanced energy storage materials\supercite{nanotomo_energy} and next-generation integrated circuits (ICs).\supercite{IC_imaging} Modern nanoelectronics in particular would benefit from advanced nanoscale imaging, with recent reports calling out nanoscale resolution and sensitivity to material composition as potentially transformative capabilities for nanoelectronics characterization.\supercite{ITRS} X-ray absorption computed tomography (CT) is a well-developed method for three-dimensional imaging, relying on differences in X-ray transmission to determine the size and shape of subsurface features.\supercite{Withers_genTomo} A CT scan consists of acquiring many two-dimensional radiographs of a sample at different projection angles and combining these projections into a three-dimensional reconstructed image.
 In general, the X-ray focal spot size must be comparable to the desired spatial resolution when collecting each radiograph.
 This requirement limits the number of available photons when pushing the spatial resolution to the order of tens to hundreds of nanometers, leading to long collection times and low signal-to-noise.
 For this reason, X-ray nanotomography has largely been deployed at synchrotron beamlines, where a high X-ray flux can be maintained even with nanoscale X-ray spot sizes.\supercite{ssrl_nanotomo_2020, synch_nanotomo_book, Attwood_2010}